gldrenthe89/nova-string-generator-field/README.md

 # Nova String Generation Field
-A Nova field which can genarate a string upon creating or updating
+A Nova field which can genarate a string upon creating or updating, this adds a string generator button and copy button to a Text or Password field.

 ## Installation: